MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ## February 2, 2022

 Version 701.2201.31001 of the PC and HoloLens apps provides bug fixes for both apps.
-You don't need to update the Dynamics 365 Guides solution to get this update.
+To use the updated apps, you'll need Dynamics 365 Guides solution version 700.0.0.1 or later.

 ## January 26, 2022